ben-aaron188/textwash/README.md

 ## Using Textwash

-Textwash can be used to anonymize **txt** files.
+Textwash can be used to anonymise **txt** files.
 To do this, run `anon.py` by providing the path to the input files `--input_dir` and the corresponding path to the output folder `--output_dir`.
 For example, running

-    $ python3 anon.py --input_dir examples --output_dir anonymized_examples --cpu
+    $ python3 anon.py --input_dir examples --output_dir anonymised_examples --cpu

-anonymizes the example texts in the `examples` directory and writes the anonymized files to a new directory called `anonymized_examples`.
+anonymises the three example texts in the `examples` directory.
+In doing so, Textwash loads the downloaded model into memory, then automatically anonymises the inputs and writes the anonymised files to the provided output folder `anonymised_examples`.

 Textwash works best when running on a GPU.
 If no GPU is available, you should use the `--cpu` flag as in the snippet above.
 If you have a GPU, remove the `--cpu` flag and Textwash will resort to `pytorch` with `CUDA` support.